HessamoddinS/SudokuSolver/README.md

 ```

 Put "0" for empty slots.</br>
-There are example sudoku files in the Example folder.
+There are example sudoku files in the "Examples" folder.